 - Carrying out routine blood and urine tests

 Being a vet is hard work!
 Sometimes, when you’re on-call, you will be expected to work unsocial hours, including weekends.
-You will also need to keep up to speed with the latest developments in the industry, and that could involve spending time away from home, attending training courses and seminars.
+You will also need to keep up to speed with the latest developments in the industry, and that could involve spending time away from home, and attending training courses and seminars.

 - Carrying out initial testing and evaluation of patients